-Adult learning is an entire range of formal, non-formal and informal learning activities - both general and vocational - undertaken by adults after leaving initial education and training.
-Adult learning can be job-related (for current or future work), for personal growth, to obtain life skills (e.g. how to fill in a tax form, identify fake news or why it is important to take part in the election), for pleasure, or a mix of these reasons.
+Adult learning includes formal, non-formal and informal learning activities - both general and vocational - undertaken by adults after leaving initial education (e.g. high school or college).
+Adult learning can be undertaken to obtain work - or to develop in a current or future role – for personal growth, to obtain life skills (e.g. how to fill in a tax form, identify fake news or to understand why it is important to take part in an election) or a mix of these reasons.

 Why is adult learning needed?

 Increasingly, individuals must rely on consistent professional development in order to remain competitive.
 A focus on continuous adult learning is therefore vital for Europe to overcome economic challenges, meet demands for new skills and to maintain productivity.
 Learning is also essential for social inclusion, active citizenship and participation in a progressively digitalised economy.

 Actions and initiatives at a European level can increase our understanding of how to respond to challenges in adult education; they can also provide support to institutions and individuals – and enable a better exchange of experiences between countries.

 How is adult learning supported at the EU level?

 The European Agenda for Adult Learning highlights the need to significantly increase adult participation in formal, non-formal and informal learning whether to acquire work skills, for active citizenship, or for personal development and fulfilment.

 The Agenda outlines a vision of how adult learning should develop in Europe by 2020.
 Specific priorities for the period 2015 - 2020 are: